-- Tees and greens may be irrigated between the hours of 9:00 p.m. and 10:00 a.m. at the minimum rate necessary. - Localized dry areas may be irrigated with a hand held container or hand held hose equipped with an automatic shutoff device at the minimum rate necessary. - Greens may be cooled by syringing or by the application of water with a hand held hose equipped with an automatic shutoff device at the minimum rate necessary. - Fairways may be irrigated between the hours of 9:00 p.m. and 10:00 a.m. at the minimum rate necessary not to exceed one inch of applied water in any ten-day period. - Fairways, tees and greens may be irrigated during necessary overseeding or resodding operations in September and October at the minimum rate necessary.
-Irrigation rates during this restoration period may not exceed one inch of applied water in any seven-day period.
+- Tees and greens may be irrigated between the hours of 9:00 p.m. and 10:00 a.m. at the minimum rate necessary. - Localized dry areas may be irrigated with a hand held container or hand held hose equipped with an automatic shutoff device at the minimum rate necessary. - Greens may be cooled by syringing or by the application of water with a hand held hose equipped with an automatic shutoff device at the minimum rate necessary. - Fairways may be irrigated between the hours of 9:00 p.m. and 10:00 a.m. at the minimum rate necessary not to exceed one inch of applied water in any ten-day period. - Fairways, tees and greens may be irrigated during necessary overseeding or resolding operations in September and October at the minimum rate necessary.
+Irrigation rates during this restoration period may not exceed one inch of applied water in any sevenday period. - Newly constructed fairways, tees and greens and areas that are re-established by sprigging or sodding may be irrigated at the minimum rate necessary not to exceed one inch of applied water in any seven-day period for a total period that does not exceed 60 days.

-VWP Individual Permit No. 06-1574, Minor Modification No. 2 Part I - Special Conditions Page 33 of 35
+VWP Individual Permit No. 06-1574, Minor Modification No. 3 Part I - Special Conditions Page 33 of 35

-- Newly constructed fairways, tees and greens and areas that are re-established by sprigging or sodding may be irrigated at the minimum rate necessary not to exceed one inch of applied water in any seven-day period for a total period that does not exceed 60 days. - Fairways, tees and greens may be irrigated without regard to the restrictions listed above so long as: - The only water sources utilized are water features whose primary purpose is stormwater management; - Any water features utilized do not impound permanent streams; - During declared Drought Emergencies these water features receive no recharge from other water sources such as ground water wells, surface water intakes, or sources of public water supply; and, - All irrigation occurs between 9:00 p.m. and 10:00 a.m. - All allowed golf course irrigation must be applied in a manner to assure that no runoff, puddling or excessive watering occurs. - Rough areas may not be irrigated.
+- Fairways, tees and greens may be irrigated without regard to the restrictions listed above so long as: - The only water sources utilized are water features whose primary purpose is stormwater management; - o Any water features utilized do not impound permanent streams; - During declared Drought Emergencies these water features receive no recharge from other water sources such as ground water wells, surface water intakes, or sources of public water supply; and, - o All irrigation occurs between 9:00 p.m. and 10:00 a.m. - All allowed golf course irrigation must be applied in a manner to assure that no runoff, puddling or excessive watering occurs. - Rough areas may not be irrigated.